 FOR IMMEDIATE RELEASE:

-SACRAMENTO – Fiona Hutton, Campaign Spokesperson, today issued the following statement on behalf of Californians Against Higher Health Care Costs, the coalition of physician groups, doctors, hospitals, health care providers, small businesses and others opposed to the health insurance rate regulation ballot initiative being proposed by special interest-backed Consumer Watchdog for the November 2012 statewide election.
-It is a one-sided measure that is written by special interests for special interests – it does nothing to control spiraling health care costs.
+SACRAMENTO – Fiona Hutton, Campaign Spokesperson, today issued the following statement on behalf of Californians Against Higher Health Care Costs, the coalition of physician groups, doctors, hospitals, health care providers, small businesses and others opposed to the health insurance rate regulation ballot initiative being proposed by special interest backed Consumer Watchdog for the November 2012 statewide election, in response to the report released today by Health and Human Services (HHS) Secretary Kathleen Sebelius regarding health insurance rates:

-In 2011, doctors, hospitals, physician groups, employers and more than 100 groups opposed a similar legislative proposal to the proposed initiative because it would increase the cost of health insurance and have devastating impacts on patients’ access to quality care.
-In fact, this ill-conceived regulatory scheme has already been defeated in the Legislature four times in the last four years because it is bad for patients.
-Now, Consumer Watchdog is making a last ditch effort to use the initiative process to open up health insurance to the same money-making scheme.
+In 2011, doctors, hospitals, physician groups, employers and more than 100 groups opposed a nearly identical legislative proposal to the proposed initiative because it would increase the cost of health insurance and have devastating impacts on patients’ access to quality care.

 For more information, visit www.StopHigherCosts.com.